 Subscriptions include but are not limited to software, web domains, and periodicals/magazines.
 Due to rotating club leadership, all ongoing subscriptions must be approved by ASMC advisors prior to purchasing.
 To request a subscription, email email@example.com and be prepared to share information about the length and purpose of the subscription, cancellation fees, monthly receipts, etc. Account information for the subscription account must be shared with firstname.lastname@example.org prior to purchasing the subscription.
 All approved subscriptions will be reviewed on an annual basis.

-Revenue Deposit (PDF)
+Deposit Club Revenue (PDF)